 1. Give children a copy and then start a draft.
 You can use their journals or dry erase boards.
 Next, model how to draw the pictures to your children or students.
 Show them that it just takes simple shapes.
 Many children are overwhelmed by the details and then so surprised when they DO it!

 2. Point out the transitional words (first, next, then, last, finally).

 3. Pass out new paper and encourage students to make their final copy.

 4. Finally, enjoy!

-This class set was made by second graders.
+This class set was made by second graders (see the photo above).
 When it was hung in the hallway, the teacher added a really neat touch using a “free take-one” envelope.
 The other classes went wild taking the directions and we hope they’re having fun making them with their friends and families too.

-This was inspired by Art Venterous.
-You can see it here.
+This reindeer directed drawing activity was inspired by Art Venterous.

 How the Reindeer Got Their Antlers by Geraldine McCaughrean